CenturyLinkCloud/bpformation/README.md

 ### Package Download

-Download a zip file of one or more packages specified by UUID.
+Download one or more package zip files specified by UUID.
 The package must be visible to your account but need not be owned by you.
 The downloaded package will be saved in your current directory with the name `uuid`.zip

 ```